 Forty-eight million Americans have hearing loss, making it one of the most common chronic health conditions.
-One in four people will have hearing loss by 2050, according to the World Health Organization.
+Globally, one in four people will have hearing loss by 2050, according to the World Health Organization.
 Yet most will let hearing difficulties lag for years if not decades, unaware of the serious toll this inaction can take on their overall health, physical safety, and quality of life.

-Yet, for those who reported having trouble, the biggest barrier to their accessing help was their denial of the seriousness involved and inaction toward receiving care.
+Yet, for those who reported having trouble, the biggest barrier to their accessing help is their denial of the seriousness involved and inaction toward receiving care.
 Too many indicated they were content to get by with some degree of hearing loss, and too many others said they would only seek help if their hearing problems became “severe”—and possibly more difficult and more expensive to treat.

 In a birthday celebration setting that people can easily identify with, the animated PSA conveys in a creative, succinct, and encouraging way the importance of acting on one’s hearing health before it is too late.
 The PSA is available in English and Spanish.

-For more information, visit www.ActNowOnHearing.com.
+For more information, visit .